 As part of the Healthy Heart Challenge, Bank of Oak Ridge will be accepting nominations from men and women who have made, or would like to challenge themselves to make, lifestyle changes to prevent heart disease and stroke starting April 1, 2015 and ending on May 31, 2015.

 Enter To Win A Prize Package

 To nominate yourself or someone in your life who should be recognized and rewarded for heart-healthy efforts, visit our Bank of Oak Ridge’s Facebook page or visit a Bank of Oak Ridge location for details on how to enter the Healthy Heart Challenge.
-Three winners will be announced at the Healthy Heart Challenge celebration in the fall of 2014 at Bank of Oak Ridge’s Corporate Center.
-Winners will receive great prize packages from one of our three sponsors, VF Jeanswear, Off ‘N Running or Aqua Salon & Spa, and become the “Faces of Heart Health” in Guilford County for 2014.
-Once entries are received and reviewed, you will have an opportunity to vote on your favorite Healthy Heart Challenge entry in June.
+Three winners will be announced at the Healthy Heart Challenge celebration in the fall of 2015 at Bank of Oak Ridge’s Corporate Center.
+Winners will receive great prize packages from one of our three sponsors, Fleet Feet, The Fresh Market or the American Heart Association, and become the “Faces of Heart Health” in Guilford County for 2015.
+Once entries are received and reviewed, you will have an opportunity to vote on your favorite Healthy Heart Challenge entry in August.
 Winners will be annouced after the online voting period.
 Review the complete official contest rules here.

 The Seven Heart Risk Factors

 Heart disease is the No. 1 killer of both men and women in the United States, accounting for nearly one third of all deaths in the nation.
 Stroke is the 4th leading cause of death and a leading cause of permanent disability.
 The American Heart Association’s Life’s Simple 7™ program focuses on the seven risk factors for cardiovascular disease and recommends a personalized plan to reduce each area.
 Visit www.mylifecheck.org for more details.